You may be inclined to think that a turtle’s diet is rather plain and boring. You couldn’t be more wrong! What do turtles eat? Here’s the weird truth!

 In fact, it is quite common for most turtle species to adhere to a mostly carnivorous diet when they are young and slowly progress to eating more plants and vegetables as they grow older.
-Things like crickets, worms, bugs, small fish and more are common food sources for most turtles in their natural environment.
+Turtles do eat crickets, worms, bugs, small fish and other food sources in their natural environment.

 Of course, most turtles can’t exactly be picky-eaters in the wild.
 For most turtle species their diet depends on things such as their location and geography and what food sources are available and can be eaten.